-Each map published in the Club Newsletter contains emergency numbers to contact essential services, the camp map co-ordinates and the fire region that the camp is located in.
-Members are encouraged to bring the map page with them to the camp.
+Each camp map published in the Club Newsletter contains emergency numbers to contact essential services, the camp map co-ordinates and the fire region that the camp is located in.
+Members are encouraged to bring the map page with them to the camp or save it to their mobile phone.